Silent Symptoms of Type 2 Diabetes You Might Be Missing

 You’re moody and grumpy

-When your blood sugar is out of whack, you just don’t feel well, says Cypress, and might become more short-tempered.
-In fact, high blood sugar can mimic depression-like symptoms.
-“You feel very tired, you don’t feel like doing anything, you don’t want to go out, you just want to sleep,” Cypress says.
-She’ll see patients who think they need to be treated for depression, but then experience mood improvement after their blood sugar normalizes.
+When your blood sugar is out of whack, you just don’t feel well and might become more short-tempered.
+In fact, high blood sugar (or hyperglycemia) can mimic depression-like symptoms.

 Your vision seems blurry